firebolt55439/language-compiler/README.md

 }

 fn main:i32 takes [int argc, char** argv]{
+	// You can change the 9x9 grid below — it is the input to the solving
-	dec array:int grid = {
+	// function.
+Copy down anything you would like to solve :) dec array:int grid = {
 		5, 3, 0, 0, 7, 0, 0, 0, 0,
 		6, 0, 0, 1, 9, 5, 0, 0, 0,